damianhakert/damianhakert.github.io/source/handbook/index.html.md

 to be just `mary`.
 - **Note:** each GitLab account is tracked by an **userID**, which is a number stored in a database.
 If we change the username, the userID does not change.
-And all the permissions, issues, MRs and relevant stuff within GitLab are related to your **userID**, not with your username.
+And all the permissions, issues, MRs, and relevant stuff within GitLab are related to your **userID**, not with your username.
 - **Note:** if you are not a GitLab Team member, the same process applies; except your e-mail ([STEP 2](#change-username-step-2)), which will be different